-The P.R. of China offers several possibilities for foreign individuals and enterprises to do business in China.
-The incorporation of a local subsidiary is often required when having a small team employed in China: it provides staff with a local office space, a China-based human resources administration, and direct control over business operations in the country.
+The registration and formation of a local company is often required when having a small team employed in China: it provides staff with a local office space, a China-based human resources administration, and direct control over business operations in the country.

-The Sales Office set-up only requires a single collaboration agreement with New Horizons as your global Professional Employment Organization (PEO) to ensure local compliant employer of records’ services, as well as a registered office provider for the lease agreement in the preferred working location.
+The Sales Office set-up only requires a single collaboration agreement with New Horizons as your onsite Professional Employment Organization (PEO) to ensure local compliant employer of records’ services, as well as a registered office provider for the lease agreement in the preferred working location.

 When a foreign company wants to maximize control of its staff via its own HR, legal, and administrative departments, the Representative Office (RO) is the appropriate solution.

-As for the Sales Office, this type of local presence doesn’t allow foreign businesses to conduct any business activity but offers security when hiring and payrolling a local team.
+As for the Rep. Office, this type of local presence doesn’t allow foreign businesses to conduct any business activity but offers security when hiring and payrolling a team.
 The office and employment liabilities are under the direct legal responsibly of the headquarters of the foreign company.

 On the other hand, it limits the flexibility of hiring staff in different cities – only possible throughout the opening of additional local branches, or via New Horizons’ PEO solution.
 In practice, it is widely used for the hiring of large teams for marketing support activities in China.

 While the incorporation process takes several months – after round of negotiations in order to determine the final structure of ownership of the JV -, it allows the foreign company to benefit from a local partner experience and in-country network.

 On the other hand, the management and performance of the JV requires a specific set of skills and experienced managers, from both the foreign company and its Chinese partner.